thomasgtaylor/how.wtf/content/post/2021-04-28-spread-operator-in-python.md

 ---
-title: Spread operator in Python
-date: 2021-04-28T1:00:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2021-04-28 01:00:00-04:00
 description: JavaScript provides a spread operator for unpacking elements of iterable objects.
 The same functionality can be achieved in Python.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Spread operator in Python
 ---

 The JavaScript spread operator `(...)` is a useful and convenient syntax for expanding iterable objects into function arguments, array literals, or other object literals.